wevm/viem/.changeset/cuddly-candles-begin.md

 "viem": patch
 ---

-Update to NodeNext module resolution and switching to tsc
+Migrated to TypeScript 5.
+Migrated build process from `tsup` to `tsc`.